withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** Low
 - **Size:** Medium

-The "CMS Guides" pages explain how to use Astro alongside a specific content management system, most are "stubs" that serve to link to outside resources generally from the CMS' official documentation, while others contain medium-sized guides.
+The "CMS Guides" pages explain how to use Astro alongside a specific content management system.
+Most are "stubs" that serve to link to outside resources generally from the CMS' official documentation, while others contain medium-sized guides.

-On average, CMS pages contain less and simpler terminology than other 3rd-party content, any of the stub pages should be quick wins while the most complete ones have an average maintenance cost and size.
+On average, CMS pages contain less and simpler terminology than other 3rd-party content guides.
+Any of the stub pages should be quick wins while the most complete ones have an average maintenance cost and size.

 #### Backend Services